rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    liberal arts education and to demonstrate that they have achieved such an education.

-1. Grading software.

 1. Loading zone vs. parking.

-1. Breaking things.
-Added Hypothes.is to the Web site.
-Things weren't working right.
-Then I realized that I had set a canonical URL for each page and mistakenly used the same canonical URL for every page.
-   (It appears that the canonical URL goes back more than a year, to when I started using Bootstrap.)
-So now all the Hypothes.is links are borken.
-Sorry!
-On the good news ....

 1. Tagging the musings.
 Or does this just get incorporated into the next end-of-month musing?